eschoi-ml/eschoi-ml.github.io/dsa/dp_pattern1.md

 [<-PREV](dsa.md)

-# Dynamic Programming Pattern 1.
+# Dynamic Programming
+# Pattern1.
 Min/Max value to reach a target

 Given a target, find the minimum/maximum cost/path/sum to reach the target.
 - 0/1 Knapsack